harshwalia36/harshwalia36/README.md

 ### Hi buddy 👋

 Hi, I am ***Harsh Walia***💡.
-I am skilled ***Data Scientist***🎰 with a passion to solve Real World Problems using `Data Science and Machine Learning`.
+I am a skilled ***Data Scientist***🎰 with a passion to solve Real World Problems using `Data Science and Machine Learning`.

+✔️ I have Internship experience @Google India, @Samsung(SRIB), @Scaler(InterviewBit).
-✔️ I worked on Several End to End Projects based on Machine Learning, Deep Learning, Computer Vision and NLP💥. <br>
+✔️ I worked on Several End to End Projects based on Machine Learning, Deep Learning, Computer Vision, and NLP💥. <br>
 ✔️ I have a good understanding of Data Structures and Algorithms📚 gained through solving Problems on various Coding Platforms. <br>
-✔️ I am also Familiar with MERN stack development and build some Projects and had a Internship Experince. <br>
+✔️ I am also familiar with MERN stack development and build some Projects and had an Internship experience @ONENROLL Education. <br>

 ### SKILLS & TECHNOLOGY